ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 {{% /tab %}}

 {{% tab name="SpringBoot" %}}
-Once you made it, the next step is create a `Controller` class to expose our components through REST API.
+Create a `Controller` class to expose your components through REST API.
 This class must be noted as`@RestController`

-This class also must receive `MyService` through a primary constructor so Spring can automatically makes a dependency injection for you.
+This class also must receive `MyService` through a primary constructor so Spring can automatically make a dependency injection for you.

 The endpoints are configured with notes according to HTTP method \(for example `@GetMapping` to HTTP GET\).
 They receive a string that defines your `path`.

 To configure this class, follow the example below.
-Remember to name the file as`MyController` so you can simply copy and paste this example.
+Remember to name the file as `MyController` so you can simply copy and paste this example.

 ```kotlin
 import br.com.zup.beagle.widget.layout.ScreenBuilder